barnardos/customisable-consent-banner/README.md

 consentBanner();
 ```

-And add the GMT container ID in .env or as a config variable as `GTM_CODE`.
+And add the GTM container ID in .env or as a config variable as `GTM_CODE`.

 ### Option 2: <abbr title="ECMAScript Module">ESM</a>